+NAWCA is a non-regulatory, incentive-based, voluntary wildlife conservation program.
 NAWCA stimulates public-private partnerships to protect, restore, and manage wetland habitats for a diversity of migratory birds and other wildlife.
-NAWCA partnership grants play an important role in meeting the DU mission, from restoring wetlands that have been altered, and enhancing water availability, to reducing soil erosion and the likelihood of floods.
+NAWCA partnership grants play an important role in meeting DU’s mission, from restoring wetlands that have been altered, and enhancing water availability, to reducing soil erosion and the likelihood of floods.
+NAWCA grants also help improve water and air quality, as well as recharge ground water.
 In addition, many projects provide outstanding recreational opportunities, from bird watching to hunting.

 NAWCA provides challenge grants for wetlands conservation projects in the U.S., Canada and Mexico.
 Every dollar of federal money allotted to NAWCA must be matched by a dollar or more from non-federal sources like DU, or state fish and wildlife agencies.
 Because this program is so effective, funds are often doubled or tripled at the local level.
 Funds from U.S. Federal sources may contribute towards a project, but are not eligible as match.